 “What I have written, I have written.”

 Unable to stop the shameful treatment of an innocent man, Pilate watched as the soldiers drove Jesus with whips and threatening swords, bearing His cross to the place of execution.
-This ominous rock formation resembling a human skull, was to be scene of the demise of three men, two guilty and one innocent.
+This ominous rock formation resembling a human skull was to be the scene of the demise of three men, two guilty and one innocent.
 Unable to reconcile these things, we learn from other sources that Pilate washed his hands of the matter and retreated into his chamber.

 The skillful, practiced soldiers made quick work of the three crucifixions at that horrible place and soon three bleeding men were lifted to the sky to pay for sins; two of them paying for their own deeds and one of them paying for yours and mine.

 Their duty done, these wards of Rome took the clothes of the crucified ones as prizes rightly theirs.
 They separated their spoils into four equal piles except for the seamless robe of Jesus.
 It would have been a shame to tear such a fine robe.

 “They said therefore among themselves, “Let us not tear it, but cast lots for it, whose it shall be…”

 Tossing dice to see who might take it home as a memento of this duty, they gambled for its possession.
 This fulfilled an ancient prophecy:

 “They divided My garments among them, And for My clothing they cast lots.”

 John does not tell us if any of the elders or disciples who must have known this prophecy took note of this event.
 The soldier who won the game took the robe Jesus had worn and closely inspected it.
 This was the outer garment of the miracle worker who fell just one miracle short.
 It was stained with blood from the scourge but those stains would wash away.
 He felt richer for this prize and won the envy of his fellows.